Background pattern

 • dizziness

-• low levels of vitamin B12 in the blood (the symptoms may include extreme fatigue, red and painful tongue (glossitis), tingling (paresthesia), or pale or yellowish skin).
-Your doctor may request some tests to discover the cause of your symptoms because some of them can also be caused by diabetes or other unrelated health problems.
+• low levels of vitamin B12 in the blood or decreased (symptoms may include extreme fatigue, red and sore tongue, tingling, or pale or yellowish skin).
+Your doctor may request some tests to discover the cause of your symptoms because some of them can also be caused by diabetes or other health problems unrelated to this medicine.

-• excessive loss of body fluids (dehydration, the signs may include dry or sticky mouth, infrequent or no urination, or rapid heartbeat)
+• excessive loss of body fluids (dehydration, signs may include very dry or sticky mouth, decreased or absent urination, or rapid heartbeat)

 • thirst